dd010101/vyos-jenkins/readme.md

 If you have already existing user then please [change its UID/GID](legacy-uid-gid.md).

-Install Jenkins, and it's java
+Install Jenkins, and its java
 --

 Install java, then Jenkins.
 Let setup guide to install recommended plugins.